jlevers/selling-partner-api/README.md

 * Supports all Selling Partner API operations (for Sellers and Vendors) as of 6/19/2024
 * Automatically generates Restricted Data Tokens for all calls that require them -- no extra calls to the Tokens API needed
 * Includes a [`Document` helper class](#uploading-and-downloading-documents) for uploading and downloading feed/report documents
+* Can handle the end-to-end OAuth flow, from building authorization URLs to converting authorization codes into refresh tokens

 ## Installation